angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/03-brainstorm.md

 due to it leaving a single card in your deck.
 If you have an additional {U}
 available then you can change step 3. above to arrange the deck (EoA, Pnd, TO) and cast the second Ponder with the additional {U}.
-Likewise, if you have another Ponder or Preordain in addition to the Oracle in hand, you can use that instead of the first Ponder in the example and use that extra card to generate the additional {U} needed for the same starting mana cost.
+Likewise, if you have another Ponder or Preordain in addition to the oracle in hand, you can use that instead of the first Ponder in the example and use that extra card to generate the additional {U} needed for the same starting mana cost.